NeuroHackademy2025/open-science-pipeline/README.md

 Features:
 - Creates a local repository
-- Automated creation of FAIR-aligned folder structured and organized
+- Automated creation of FAIR-aligned folder structured
 - Templates for metadata and README files
 - Promotes reproducibility and transparency
 - Compatible with OSF, Zenodo, GitHub

-License:
 MIT License

 The repository include the following folders: